Student, artist, writer & tutor

 The app is designed with extensions in mind, you can install multiple editors, themes & components.

 Other than being fully encrypted, the app is blazingly fast, fully open-source and has a strong community behind it.

-It's my "second brain" - a place where I write, journal, plan, track & store almost everything.
+It's my "second brain" - a place where I write, keep my todos, plan, track & store almost everything.
 Thanks to a "No Distraction" theme, Standard is also a fantastic tool for writers.